rajatsachdeva/WebDevelopmentZtoM/HTML5/README.md

 > - A visited link is underlined and purple
 > - An active link is underlined and red

+### Q & A

+- Why first HTML page is named as `index.html`

+> Ideally first page can be named as anything you like.
+> But common practice is to use index.html as the first page by most of the servers.

+- Absolute Path vs Relative Path

+> A relative path assumes that the file is on the current server.
+Using relative paths allows you to construct your site offline and fully test it before uploading it.
+An absolute path refers to a file on the Internet using its full URL.
+Absolute paths tell the browser precisely where to go.

 ### Helpful Links:

 [w3schools](https://www.w3schools.com/)